 Phase Five: Reimbursement

 Finally, once a deal has been reached, it might take some time for the reimbursement to be released.
-This depends on how quickly adjustments with medical and legal authorities can be reached.
+This depends on how quickly adjustments with medical and legal authorities can be reached, to resolve a case.